Virtual Modbus device simulation for industrial testing and development. Create TCP and RTU devices without physical hardware.

-Implementation of all standard Modbus function codes including read/write operations for coils, discrete inputs, and registers.
+All standard Modbus function codes for reading and writing coils, discrete inputs, and registers.

-Modbus memory model with configurable sizes for coils, discrete inputs, holding registers, and input registers.
+Complete Modbus memory model with configurable sizes and real-time data simulation.

 Quick start with Modbus Digital Twin

-Create a simple Modbus TCP device for Ethernet network testing
+Create a Modbus TCP device for Ethernet network testing

 using ULTRAMEGA.Modbus.DTS;